 We believe that the world makes more sense when we have a right view of God and the world.
 Learn about RZIM.

-Reverend Dr. Christian Hofreiter is Director of RZIM Austria, Germany, and Switzerland (the Zacharias Institut für Wissenschaft, Kultur und Glaube), a research fellow at the Oxford Centre for Christian Apologetics, and, most recently, the author of Making Sense of Old Testament Genocide: Christian Interpretations of Herem Passages (Oxford University Press, 2018).
+The Reverend Dr. Christian Hofreiter is Senior Fellow at RZIM Austria, Germany, and Switzerland (Zacharias Institut für Wissenschaft, Kultur, und Glaube), a Research Fellow at OCCA The Oxford Centre for Christian Apologetics, and, most recently, the author of Making Sense of Old Testament Genocide: Christian Interpretations of Herem Passages (Oxford University Press, 2018).
 A native of Austria, he has studied, lived, and worked in Innsbruck, Brussels, London, Los Angeles, Washington, DC, and Oxford, and now lives with his family in Vienna, Austria.

 From 2008-2012, Christian served with the Oxford Pastorate as a chaplain to the graduate student body at Oxford University, working closely with senior academics, leaders of various churches, and a broad variety of students.
 An ordained Anglican minister, he was also a member of the leadership team at St. Aldates Church, Oxford.